Estimating the errors for solutions of the SAA method to solve compound and risk averse stochastic programs

 where $\Theta$ denotes a compact subset of $\RRR^{m}$, whereas $Z$ stands for a $d$-dimensional random vector with distribution $\MP^{Z}$.
+Compound stochastic programs extend the class of classical risk neutral stochastic programs, and they also enclose some classes of risk averse stochastic pograms.
+Outstanding examples are stochastic programs with \textit{absolute semideviation risk measures} and \textit{Average Value at Risk} as objectives.

 In general the parameterized distribution of the goal function $G$ is unknown, but some information is available by i.i.d. samples.
-Using this information, a general device to solve approximately problem (\ref{optimization risk neutral}) is provided by the so-called \textit{Sample Average Approximation} (\textit{SAA}) (see \cite{ShapiroEtAl}).
+Using this information, a general device to solve approximately problem (\ref{compound optimization}) is provided by the so-called \textit{Sample Average Approximation} (\textit{SAA}).
 For explanation, let us consider a sequence $(Z_{j})_{j\in\NNN}$ of independent $d$-dimensional random vectors on some fixed probability space $\OFP$ which are identically distributed as the $d$-dimensional random vector $Z$.
-Let us set

-to define the empirical distribution function $\hat{F}_{n,\theta}$ of $G(\theta,Z)$ based on the i.i.d. sample $(Z_{1},\cdots,Z_{n})$.